 The Western world’s most notorious elixir, absinthe hit its popularity peak around the turn of the twentieth century.
-In the early 1900’s, it was outlawed in most nations.
+In the early 1900s, it was outlawed in most nations.
 This is because of its reputation for making men go mad.
-But what keeps an interest in this drink even today a reputation that absinthe is aphrodisiac.
+But what keeps an interest in this drink even today is the reputation that absinthe is an aphrodisiac.

 Absinthe aphrodisiac history